zuhao/isitfedoraruby/README.md

 `rake database:import_gems[all]` to import all gems in one go (not recommended).

-`rake database:import_gems[batch, 50, 10]` to import gems in batches, 50 per match, 10 seconds delay.
+`rake database:import_gems[batch, 50, 10]` to import gems in batches, 50 per batch, 10 seconds delay.

+`rake database:import_rpms[refresh_list]` to import list (rpm names only).

-`rake database:import_rpms` to import FedoraRpm info.
+`rake database:import_rpms[all]` to import all rpms in one go (highly NOT recommended).

+`rake database:import_rpms[batch, 2, 11]` to import rpms in batches, 2 per batch, 1 second delay.

-Please take note that the importing process can take a long time, depending on your network connection.
+Please take note that the importing process can take a long time, depending on your network connection as well as the server load.
+Try to use batch mode to import and set reasonably small batch numbers, in order to lessen the burden to the servers.

 Please Contribute!
 ----